 The Sixth Amendment provides no exceptions to this fundamental right to a trial by jury in all criminal cases.

 You may have overwhelming evidence that proves your BAC reading is erroneous.
 Yet many states will deny you a jury trial.7 See DUI and the Disappearing Right to a Jury Trial.

-Law enforcement officers can’t influence the BAC reading of a breath-testing machine.
+Police officers can’t influence the BAC reading of a breath testing device.

 Professor Taylor explains that

 “Many police officers know this.
 They also know that if the machine contradicts their judgment that the person they arrested is intoxicated, they won’t look good.
 So when they tell the arrestee to blow into the machine’s mouthpiece, they’ll yell at him, “Keep breathing!
 Breathe harder!
 Harder!”
 As Professor Hlastala has found, this ensures that the breath captured by the machine will be from the bottom of the lungs, near the alveolar sacs, which will be richest in alcohol.
 With the higher alcohol concentration, the machine will give a higher — but inaccurate – – reading.”9